sophiekoonin/localghost/content/talks/index.md

 Some of the things I like to talk about include:

 - Building accessible and inclusive web applications
-- Content-Segit statuscurity-Policy and web security
+- Content-Security-Policy and web security
 - How to write great documentation and teach technical concepts

 ## Talk history